 According to Art.
-7 (3) of the Capital Requirements Regulation ("CRR"), pbb was exempted from the re-quirements laid out in parts 2 to 5 and 8 of the CRR; for instance, this includes own funds and capital requirements, stipulations on large exposures and exposures to transferred credit risk, as well as disclosure requirements.
+7 (3) of the Capital Requirements Regulation ("CRR"), pbb was exempted from the requirements laid out in parts 2 to 5 and 8 of the CRR; for instance, this includes own funds and capital requirements, stipulations on large exposures and exposures to transferred credit risk, as well as disclosure requirements.
+As a result, pbb is also exempt from the requirements of Part 7 of the CRR in accordance with Art.
+6 (5) CRR.